-Clara Fuehring, 1324 E. Ohio St., Indianapolis, Ind., writes: "I wish to call your attention to the fact that your paper (the Special Pentecostal Number, with article, Startling Signs of the Times on the first page) is bringing many souls to Christ.
-And as to the Holiness people, the paper has brought Jesus' coming nearer than some thought.
-And sinners are mightily awakened." awakened.
+THE EVANGEL.
+Clara Fuchring, 1324 E. Ohio St., Indian-apolis, Ind., writes: "I wish to call your attention to the fact that your paper (the Special Pentecostal Number, with article, Startling Signs of the Times on the first And as to the Holiness people, the paper has brought Jesus' coming nearer than some thought.
+And sinners are mightily awakened."

 We still have a few of these copies of the Evangel left.
-Price 2c per copy, postpaid.
+Price 2c per copy, post-paid.
 Also special "Pentecostal" number, price 1c per copy.

 SUNDAY SCHOOL HELPS FOR THE ENTIRE YEAR, 1921.
-Gist of the Lesson, vest pocket size, 42c England, Ireland and Wales. an excellent book.
+Gist of the Lesson, vest pocket size, 42c England, Ireland and Wales. aft excellent book.